10Q Keep It Quarterly

 Sec

-Five reasons this is bad for your retirement account.
+Four reasons this is bad for every investor.

 01

 A lot can go wrong in half a year.
 Failed product launches, ballooning debt, lawsuits, vanishing customers.
 Today the law forces companies to surface that information every quarter.
-Under the new rule, they can sit on it for six months at a stretch — long after your buy or sell decision is already made.
+Under the new rule, they can sit on it for six months at a stretch.
+Plenty of time for insiders to quietly sell their shares to you (or your ETF) before the bad news tanks the stock.

 02